MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: Experiments

 \subsection{Comparative Evaluation}

-We perform a comparative evaluation of our proposed MultiPhishGuard against three alternative approaches---Chain of Thought, a single-agent model, and the RoBERTa-base baseline---on the datasets and evaluation metrics described in Sections \ref{eval:dataset} and \ref{eval:metrics}.
+We perform a comparative evaluation of our proposed MultiPhishGuard against three alternative approaches---Chain-of-Thought, a single-agent model, and the RoBERTa-base baseline---on the datasets and evaluation metrics described in Sections \ref{eval:dataset} and \ref{eval:metrics}.

-While our primary analysis pools all datasets to evaluate overall performance, Table \ref{tab:evaluation_detection_dataset} and Section \ref{sec:mcnemar_comp} show comparisons broken down by individual dataset.
+Our primary analysis evaluates overall performance on the pooled dataset, as shown in Table \ref{tab:evaluation_detection}, with additional per-dataset results reported in Table \ref{tab:evaluation_detection_dataset} and Section \ref{sec:mcnemar_comp}.